ALTIBASE/Documents/Manuals/Altibase_7.3/eng/Adapter for Oracle User's Manual.md

 -   0: Retries without oraAdapter retry interval.

+##### ADAPTER_LOB_TYPE_SUPPORT

+This property determines if the LOB data type is supported or not.

+- Default: 0
+- 0: Do not support LOB data type.
+- 1: Support LOB data type.

 #### Property Constraints

 Spaces or tabs cannot be used when setting property values.
 Also, to use characters including special characters together, the property values are executed with double quotation marks ("").